LGhassen/Deferred/Readme.md

 A lot of the game's shaders are replaced with entirely new ones to make this work.
 Please read the mod compatibility list, current benefits and limitations sections.

+# Dependencies

+Shabby is needed (bundled on the github release but not on SpaceDock).

 # Current benefits
 ## Better ambient lighting
 Ambient is now applied to the scene using the stock reflection probe.
 This is something that TexturesUnlimited already did but only for parts, this is now applied for everything in the scene including terrain, buildings etc.